cinghie/wordpress-gogo-example/README.md

  - 'gogodigital-example-input' to 'your-input-name'
  - inputExample to inputYourName
- - 'Example' to Sidebar Menu Title
+ - 'Example' to 'Sidebar Menu Title'
  - 'Gogodigital Plugin Example Admin' to 'Your Plugin Page Title'